-Brexit: Theresa May accused by TUC of 'Santa wish list' - BBC News
+PM accused of 'Santa wish list' on Brexit

 - All you need to know about Brexit

-In her keynote speech, Ms O'Grady will say the government has not spelt out the costs of leaving the single market.
+In her keynote speech, Ms O'Grady said the government had not spelt out the costs of leaving the single market.

-She will call for ministers to produce reports on how individual industries could be affected by no longer having the same access.
+She called for ministers to produce reports on how individual industries could be affected by no longer having the same access.

 The EU has said the UK cannot control immigration of EU workers and strike trade deals with other countries while it is still a member of the single market.